nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :information_source: **Note:**
 >
 > * Adds an appointment with the specified `APPOINTMENT_NAME`, `APPOINTMENT_DATE`, and `APPOINTMENT_TIME` for the patient identified by `NRIC`.
-> * If the patient is not currently displayed in the Patient List Panel, the panel will refresh to show all patients after adding the appointment.
+> * You can add an appointment even if the patient is not currently displayed in the Patient List Panel.
+The panel will refresh to display all patients after adding the appointment.
 > * Refer to [Parameter Details](#parameter-details) for constraints on each parameter.